xaperret/notes/Cloud Computing.md

 ### Principle

 - Pay as you use
-initialization of a container is fast & lightweight sometimes you do not need the service
+initialization of a conteneur is fast & lightweight sometimes you do not need the service

 ### Purpose